 After crossing McClure Pass, the byway drops into the North Fork Valley, a region synonymous with cherry and apple orchards.
 Buy a bushel of nectarines from a farm stand in Paonia, snap a photo of the historic Curtis Hardware Store on Grand Avenue and pop into art galleries, artist studios and arts-related events throughout the town’s Certified Colorado Creative District.
 Paonia is a lush landscape that produces an abundance of fruit and vegetables (though local cherries are tops).

-Before leaving, grab a meal at The Living Farm Café — the lamb enchiladas are highly recommended.
+Before leaving, grab a meal at nido — the homemade tacos and tamales star locally sourced ingredients and fierce flavors, like jerk chicken and curried green tomato relish.
 Then check out West Elks AVA, a collection of North Fork Valley wineries offering a taste of Colorado’s vino scene.

-From the town of Hotchkiss, and after stopping at Big B’s Fruit Company for ciders and juices, the route bends to the south and skirts the North Rim of the Black Canyon of the Gunnison, a 2,700-foot deep chasm, that is now preserved as a national park.
+From the town of Hotchkiss, and after stopping at Delicious Orchards & Big B's Cidery for ciders and juices, the route bends to the south and skirts the North Rim of the Black Canyon of the Gunnison, a 2,700-foot deep chasm, that is now preserved as a national park.
 No other gorge in North America combines the narrowness, depth and sheer drop-offs of the Black Canyon.
-Boat tours on Morrow Point Reservoir will take you into the famous canyon to learn about its geology and wildlife (reservations required).
 Or, stop at the Blue Mesa Reservoir, part of Curecanti National Recreation Area, where you can rent watercraft to zip around the sapphire-tinted water.
 Stick around at night for the area’s infamous dark — named an International Dark Sky Park, you can see the Milky Way and zillions of other stars.

 Next up is Gunnison, which is equal parts college town and ranching community, where wide streets tell the town’s original hopes to be Colorado’s future state capital.
 Stop by the Gunnison Pioneer Museum, located just outside the charming downtown, to see a railroad depot and re-created schoolhouse.